-New class of Silicon Nitride Ceramics
+Superior class of Silicon Nitride Ceramics

-Silicon nitride and SiAlONs are the materials possessing unique combination of fracture toughness, hardness and strength and have potentials to be used in many industries.
+Silicon Nitride and SiAlONs are the materials possessing unique combination of fracture toughness, hardness and strength and have potentials to be used in many industries.

 A strive to further increase the reliability of these ceramics lead to the use of many sintering aids and densification methods involving pressure and pressureless sintering.

 The problem associated with fabrication of these ceramics has been how to impart high fracture toughness and, at the same time, retain high hardness and strength.